Dpdl-io/DpdlEngine/README.md

 * Tools for automatically converting Dpdl code to Java , C/C++ and V code
 * Allows to **automatically generate and embed generative AI programming code within Dpdl** using the 'DpdlAINerd' (DAN) Dpdl language plug-in
 * Open Source programming language plug-ins

+Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of applications and embedded system software and in particular is ideal to foster rapid application development and rapid prototyping.

+Embedded ANSI C code, OCaml and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.

+These features make Dpdl suitable for a wide range of use-cases and applications in particular also for <ins>Hardware programming</ins>.

+Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint devices via a custom data container referred to as 'DpdlPacket'.

 ### Small Memory footprint: